AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/connecting-to-legacy-versions/step-1-of-3-install-2011.md

 ---
 # Step 1 of 3: Install the Marketo Solution (2011 On-Premises) {#step-of-install-the-marketo-solution-on-premises}

-Before you can sync Microsoft Dynamics On-Premises and Marketo, you need to first install the Marketo solution in Dynamics.
+Before you can sync [!DNL Microsoft Dynamics] On-Premises and Marketo, you need to first install the Marketo solution in [!DNL Dynamics].

 >[!NOTE]
 >